Cosmian/mse-cli/documentation/docs/home/getting_started.md

     To be compliant with MSE your Python application must be an [ASGI](https://asgi.readthedocs.io) or [WSGI](https://wsgi.readthedocs.io) application.
 It is not possible to deploy a standalone Python program.
     In the next example, this documentation will describe how to deploy Flask applications.
 You can also use other ASGI applications, for instance: FastAPI.

 !!!
-Examples
+Examples "Examples"

     Visit [mse-app-examples](https://github.com/Cosmian/mse-app-examples) to find MSE application examples.

 ## Test your app, your docker and your mse home configuration

-!!! info User
+!!! info "User"

     This command is designed to be used by the **code provider**